MBB-team/VBA-toolbox/_wiki/Controlling-the-inversion-using-VBA-options.md

 Strictly speaking, the main VBA inversion routine (`VBA_NLStateSpaceModel.m`) only requires the specification of evolution/observation functions and the model dimension (see [this page]({{ site.baseurl }}/wiki/VBA-model-inversion-in-4-steps) for a quick introduction).
 However, optional arguments can be passed to this function, that allow the user to control the inversion.
 These are reviewed here.

-# Dealing with categorical or missing data
+# Dealing with categorical data

 By default, VBA's generative model assumes observed data are [continuous](https://en.wikipedia.org/wiki/Continuous_function), for which there is a natural [distance metric](https://en.wikipedia.org/wiki/Metric_(mathematics)).
 Now if the data is categorical, there is no such natural metric, and one has to resort to probability distributions dealing with discrete events.
 For example, [binary](https://en.wikipedia.org/wiki/Binary_number) data can be treated as [binomial](https://en.wikipedia.org/wiki/Binomial_distribution) (Bernouilli) samples, whose sufficient statistic (first-order moment) is given by the observation function.
 This can be done by setting: